alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2023-07-11-rapprochement-betweet-sunnis-shiah.md

 lang: en
 locale: en
 note: false
-excerpt: "Rapprochement between the Rafidah (Shi'ah) and the Sunnis is not possible, because their beliefs are different."
+summary: "Rapprochement between the Rafidah (Shi'ah) and the Sunnis is not possible, because their beliefs are different."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz